How to Read QR Codes from Screen Capture in Python with Qt and Dynamsoft Barcode SDK

 3. Capture the image of the selected area using PIL.ImageGrab.grab() when the mouse is released.

-Adding Buttons for Snipping Events
+Step 1: Add Buttons for Screen Snipping Events

 Open the design.ui file in Qt Designer and add two buttons to trigger snipping events.